web analytics

 May 27, 2012

-by nosemonkey
+by Nosemonkey

 A right-wing American take on the history of the EU and euro with which I don’t entirely agree.
 Except on this point – it’s mostly France’s fault, and mostly due to French national interest.
 (Which was why the Americans wanted Britain to join and be active in the first place, of course – to keep France in check…)